 Place cards make your dinner party extra spiffy and fully qualify you to use the word “tablescape” when you brag about it later.
-Our tutorial gives you two designs: one that is photo-based and one that is graphics-based.
+Our tutorial gives you two designs: one based in our photo editor and one done in the graphic Design tool.

 Make graphic place cards using Swatches in Collage

 These graphic DIY place cards have an extra feature: an area on the back for guests to write on.
 In this case, we imagine a Thanksgiving dinner, at which guests are invited to write out what they’re thankful for.
 They can take them home or leave them with the host as a keepsake.

 Arrange the layout

 Beginning in Collage, click the Layouts tab (the grid icon).
 Click Ducks in a Row and choose the first layout.
 Click the circular arrow on the bottom toolbar to rotate canvas so the two cells are vertically aligned.
 Click the top border and drag the double-arrow cursor downward so both cells are rectangles.
 Click the Backgrounds tab (the paint palette icon) and set the Spacing slider to zero.

 Next, go to the Swatches tab (the tags icon).
 Click and drag Fall swatches (or any other swatches you like!) into your empty cells.
 When you’re finished filling your cells with swatches, click the Edit button in the top toolbar.
 This will bring your design into the Editor for graphics and text.

 In the Editor, click the Graphics tab (the butterfly icon).
 Pick a graphic to place behind your text.
 The Scrapbooky group has some gorgeous ones; we’re using Victorian Labels for this image.
 Click and drag the circular handles on the corners of the graphic to resize it.
 Notice, in the Overlay palette, if it’s a two-color overlay.
 If so, you can pick different colors or just keep them both the same, as we have done here, with a 15% fade.